alaraayan/project-1/README.md

 The only task I had remaining before adding the other ghosts was the Glow Mode <img src="./assets/glow.jpeg" alt="glow mode" style="width:15px;height:15px"/>.
 I originally had this as a separate function, but decided to refactor and add it into the existing movement functionalities for the ghosts and the Pac-Man.

 After adding the remaining ghosts, my MVP was finished.
-I then moved on to adding a starter screen, careographing the ghosts' sequence to get out of their home and adding the game won / lost functionalities.
+I then moved on to adding a starter screen, choreographing the ghosts' sequence to get out of their home and adding the game won / lost functionalities.

 ## Screenshots
 <p>